shapkarin/Wallet/README.md

 User are able to create new wallet with new seed phrase, and the wallet with the same seed but with other deriviation path.

+I use salt for each encryption to make it harder to use rainbow tables.

 App is client-side only.

 I tried to make app blockchain agnistic so it's easy to add other chains.